Liveaboard vessel in the Red Sea with Diver on Tour

 Wreck experience in the north

-The north tours combine history, structure and atmosphere underwater – especially at legendary wrecks such as the Thistlegorm.
+The North Route combines history, structure and atmosphere underwater – especially at legendary wrecks such as the Thistlegorm.

 Open water, blue water and depth

-Especially on offshore routes, this special liveaboard feeling develops: open sea, clear visibility and impressive dives far away from the coast.
+A liveaboard creates a special feeling: open sea, clear visibility and impressive dives away from normal daily dive operations.

 Oceanic whitetip shark in the Red Sea